agama-project/agama-project.github.io/docs/user/unattended/storage.md

 If there is not a single system device matching the scope and the conditions of a given search, then `ifNotFound` comes into play.
 If the value is "skip", the device definition is ignored.
 If it's "error" the whole process is aborted.
-The value "create", which cannot be used for a drive, will cause the `search` section to be ignored if no device matches.
-As a consequence, a new logical device (partition, LVM, etc.) will be created.

 Entries on `drives` are different to all other subsections describing devices because drives can only be matched to existing devices, they cannot be simply created.
 If `search` is omitted for a